+- Pre-requisites: None

+- Co-requisites:

-• Pre-requisites: PARA 1100 - Introduction to Law and Ethics, with a minimum grade of "C".
+- o PARA 1100 Introduction to Law and Ethics

 PARA 1200 Bankruptcy/Debtor-Creditor Relations (3)

 Introduces the student to the purpose and application of the Federal Bankruptcy Code and Rules, as well as applicable state law related to bankruptcy and debtor-creditor issues.
 Topics include: the Bankruptcy Code and Rules, Bankruptcy Court procedures, the preparation of bankruptcy forms and documents, state law workouts and collection, and the role of the paralegal in a bankruptcy practice.